 1 tsp.
 Pomona’s Universal Pectin

-1 tsp. calcium water (calcium and instructions included in the package of pectin)
+1 tsp. calcium water (calcium and instructions included in

 18 drops stevia juice*